ghc-proposals/ghc-proposals/proposals/0000-partial-field-behavior.md

 *** Exception: interactive:10:1-15: Non-exhaustive patterns in record update
 ```

-The conservative choice would be to continue with the status quo for the purposes of this proposal, and require a separate proposal for altering the safety of partial fields in record update.
+Users interested in safety can set `-Werror=incomplete-record-updates` while still being able to use partial fields safely in other contexts.

 #### Record Construction + Pattern Matching